RosinskaK/MOViEon_project/README.md

 # MOViE on app

-The MOViEon is a movie app similar to streaming apps like Netflix and SkyShowTime, it downloads data about films and series from  <a href="https://developer.themoviedb.org/docs/getting-started" target="_blank" rel="noreferrer"> TheMovieDb API
+The MOViEon is a movie app similar to streaming apps like Netflix and SkyShowTime, it downloads data about films and series from  <a href="https://developer.themoviedb.org/docs/getting-started" target="_blank" rel="noreferrer" rel="noopener"> TheMovieDb API </a>

 It is currently under construction 💪